gridlang/grid/README.md

 Many modern languages have various ways to approach management of data via variables, and Grid takes concepts from some of them, but ultimately uses a very simple set of concepts that make it easy to read and reason about the code.

 Fundamentally, Grid treats variables as *handles* to data, and not *buckets* that contain values.
-This becomes very important when it comes to the concept of references and ownership, discussed more below.
+This becomes very important when it comes to the concept of references and ownership.

 The important distinction in how Grid treats variables is that in statements where one variable is assigned to another, the old handle is invalidated.
 In some languages this is known as a *move*, and we'll use the same terminology here.